chenyichen0420/CBCOJ/README.md

 List "adaccount" represents pairs of username and password used to access the management site.

 In folder `front/public/problem/`, you can configure the content of the questions you set on the backend.
-You should put __problemname__.html
+You should put problemname.html in the folder.

+In folder `front/public/files/`, you can put some files in it.
+Others can access or download these files through this url: `website/files/filename`.